How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 The Vietnamese Financial System At A Glance

-Vietnam’s financial system was closed until the early 1990s, when the country opened up to international trade.
+Vietnam’s financial system was closed until the early 1990s, when it opened to international trade.
 As a result, Vietnam developed a modern financial and banking system with hundreds of competing banks.
 Despite slightly lagging behind the Chinese financial system, it is relatively modern and equipped for international wire transfers.

 Besides domestic, many international banks are opening branches to compete for the influx of foreign capital into the country.
 Vietnam is heavily cash-based, and nearly 85% of the population does not use banking services.
 However, this won’t be a problem because most factory owners/suppliers are well-versed in international payments and are open to the full range of payment options (listed below).